A conversation with Shafia Zaloom, author of "Sex, Teens, & Everything in Between!"

 Shafia Zaloom: Yeah, you have to give positive alternatives.

-Shafia Zaloom: I was in a book, facilitating a book group last night and the same question came about porn and you know what, it's really important how early do I start having this conversation about porn.
-It's really normal and natural to be inspired to talk about the negativity right, to protect our children.
+Shafia Zaloom: I was in a book—facilitating a book group last night and the same question came about porn and, you know what, it's really important—how early do I start having this conversation about porn?
+It's really normal and natural to be inspired to talk about the negativity, right, to protect our children.
 We need to be vigilant; we want to protect our kids to keep them safe.
-That whenever we perceive that may not be good for them or positive for their development.
-That's what we want to go to, but I actually suggest starting with what's positive and good.
-When you say the word respect.
-I'll walk into a room and be teaching a hundred High School seniors and I'll say how many of you have been taught to respect people yourselves and other people your whole lives and every hands will go up.
-Now who can give me a definition and every hand goes down.
-And so we really need to be explicit with the things about what we mean when we are talking.
-And that role model, effective and authentic communication to prose and what that does mean exactly what does that look, sound and feel like.
+Whenever we perceive that may not be good for them or positive for their development, that's what we want to go to, but I actually suggest starting with what's positive and good.
+When you say the word respect, I'll walk into a room and be teaching a hundred high school seniors and I'll say, "How many of you have been taught to respect people, yourselves, and other people your whole lives?"
+And every hand will go up.
+Now, "Who can give me a definition?" and every hand goes down.
+And so we really need to be explicit with things about what we mean when we are talking, and role model effective and authentic communication to prose and what that does mean—exactly what does that look, sound, and feel like.
 Because lots of kids have actually misinformation and think that respect is treating people how you want to be treated.
-That is treating others how they want to be treated.
+That is, treating others how they want to be treated.
 That requires empathy.
-So, engaging in these positive conversations about healthy relationships.
-What they look like and being exquisite, and younger, actually all people.
-Another analogy I use for effective communication is think of a bear, did you read about this in the book?
-So think of the bear, my kids like you could think of a bird fly, you could do you know there are different ways to do this and engage your kids in fun conversation about how you could get creative with this concept, but I'll ask about the people in the room.
-Think of a bear, the animal, and this comes from a Dave, lot of attention, he's amazing and I first learned it from him and it just go to run with it.
-I'll say think of a bear, so everybody thinks of a bear.
+So, engaging in these positive conversations about healthy relationships, what they look like and being explicit, and younger—actually all people.
+Another analogy I use for effective communication is think of a bear—did you read about this in the book?
+So, think of the bear, my kids like, you could think of a bird fly, you could do—you know, there are different ways to do this and engage your kids in fun conversation about how you could get creative with this concept, but I'll ask about the people in the room.
+"Think of a bear, the animal," and this comes from Dave, a lot of attention, he's amazing and I first learned it from him and just go with it.
+I'll say, "Think of a bear," so everybody thinks of a bear.
 See it in your mind's eye, think of what a bear looks like, what it's doing, then I ask people to start sharing their bears.
-You'll get brown bear, grizzly bear on the California flag.
-Brown bear fishing on a stream.
-Polar bear on a piece of ice. yogi bear, smokey bear, gummy bears, teddy bear.
+You'll get brown bear, grizzly bear on the California flag, brown bear fishing on a stream, polar bear on a piece of ice, Yogi Bear, Smokey Bear, gummy bears, teddy bear.
 What's the takeaway?
-We all knew what a bear was, everybody's there is different.
-Actual communication, when it comes to authentic communication, relationships that is productive we have to take a time to understand people's bears.
+We all knew what a bear was, everybody's bear is different.
+Actual communication, when it comes to authentic communication, relationships that are productive, we have to take time to understand people's bears.

 Shafia Zaloom: So I think it's really important not to approach that with judgment.
 I encourage parents to get really curious about their kids.
-Not to ask why because you've already made a judgment when you ask why, he knows that.
-Ask the what.
-What does it take?
-How does it feel?
-What the how, the where so that you were exploring and experience with your kid and what's going on?
-Also if you want to make an observation, I noticed you noticing that in to your child consciousness.
-I noticed that when you're with this person, this behavior happens.
+Not to ask why, because you've already made a judgment when you ask why, he knows that.
+Ask the what—what does it take, how does it feel, the how, the where—so that you are exploring and experiencing with your kid and what's going on.
+Also, if you want to make an observation, "I noticed you noticing that," to bring your child's consciousness to it.
+"I noticed that when you're with this person, this behavior happens.
 Let's talk about that.
-What do you think that's ok, how does that feel to you?
-Is there that something inside you feels wrong.
-Just making sure that your kid is clear.
-On how they went. what's happening in the dynamic of their relationship because they may not know.
-And we want to encourage them to have language and practice using language that are authentically expresses their experience and identifies when things may not be in their best interest.
+What do you think, is that okay?
+How does that feel to you?
+Is there something inside you that feels wrong?"
+Just making sure that your kid is clear on what's happening in the dynamic of their relationship, because they may not know.
+And we want to encourage them to have language and practice using language that authentically expresses their experience and identifies when things may not be in their best interest.
 I think that's the most important piece.
 I’m so sorry.
 I just need to plug in my computer really quick.
 Sorry.
 I thought it was in a viable one, but it needed the one below it.
-So I think that's super important and they can give your kids the skills and the language to actually stick up what they know to be right.
-So if there hanging out with this kid.
-Because you can push the kids further into that and shut them down by setting their friends and say don't do this.
-So instead empower them for them to make decisions that honors the values you've been teaching them and it's great practice too and just stick up for themselves.
-So you could ask them, so what do you think is a good strategy because I know you care about them being friends with this person, so and so.
-When you know something that they are doing isn't right, that there's a work for you and your intuition, you know, when your gut is telling you, I shouldn't be doing this, what can you say and do in that situation?
+So I think that's super important, and you can give your kids the skills and the language to actually stick up for what they know to be right.
+So if they're hanging out with this kid—because you can push the kids further into that and shut them down by criticizing their friends and saying, "Don't do this."
+So instead, empower them to make decisions that honor the values you've been teaching them, and it's great practice too to stick up for themselves.
+So you could ask them, "So, what do you think is a good strategy?
+Because I know you care about being friends with this person, so and so.
+When you know something that they are doing isn't right, that doesn't work for you and your intuition, you know, when your gut is telling you, 'I shouldn't be doing this,' what can you say and do in that situation?"
 Really explore different options in terms of concrete language, instruction.
-You can always I always offer to my children that they can use me as an excuse saying no to things.
-Because we have to remember that kids are not saying no to a substance. they are not saying no to a behavior.
-They are saying no to a relationship.
-The person offering it to them, whether it's a good time or let's do something that I think would be cool, we'd be a shared experience, or you know, trying to engage them in some sort of behavior that they think will be bonding.
-So we have to remember compassionately that that kids aren't really saying no to that part that we want them to say no to, they feel like they are saying no to the person, the relationship that's offering it.
+You can always—I always offer to my children—that they can use me as an excuse for saying no to things.
+Because we have to remember that kids are not saying no to a substance, they are not saying no to a behavior, they are saying no to a relationship—the person offering it to them, whether it's a good time or, "Let's do something that I think would be cool, we'd be a shared experience," or, you know, trying to engage them in some sort of behavior that they think will be bonding.
+So we have to remember compassionately that kids aren't really saying no to that part that we want them to say no to; they feel like they are saying no to the person, the relationship that's offering it.

-Christine Koh: Mind blown that is like such a crazy an important distinction that I had not thought yet.
-So personally, thank you, but also for everybody that's that's crazy amazing.
-So I wouldn't close with one question.
-I mean it's it's again, it's a big one but you know as parents, you know, how do we turn the tide against this culture that teaches girls in your words?
-Don't push, don't be assertive.
-Don't make a fuss.
+Christine Koh: Mind blown—that is like such a crazy and important distinction that I had not thought of yet.
+So personally, thank you, but also for everybody, that's amazing.
+So I want to close with one question.
+I mean, it's—again, it's a big one—but, you know, as parents, you know, how do we turn the tide against this culture that teaches girls, in your words, "Don't push, don't be assertive.
+Don't make a fuss."

 Shafia Zaloom: Thank you for your interest.

 Christine Koh: Alright.
-Take care everybody and if you come into this broadcast later, I just wanted to remind you to ask your questions and I will get them answered.
-And till next time guys.
+Take care everybody, and if you come into this broadcast later, I just wanted to remind you to ask your questions and I will get them answered.
+And till next time, guys.
 Take care.

 Listen to the original recording: Here